12+ Best Coursera Alternatives & Competitors 2024: Free & Paid

 Alison is a UK-based online learning platform offering over 1,200 courses to students in over 190 countries.
 The platform focuses on business and technology, with a secondary focus on healthcare.

-Unlike Coursera and other MOOCs, Alison does not have any subject-specific degrees but instead offers certificates in several areas of study, including project management and digital marketing.
-They are also compatible with CMI qualifications as they offer courses structured similarly to them, such as the Professional Certificate in Management Accounting or the Diploma in Business Excellence.
+Unlike Coursera and other MOOCs, Alison does not offer subject-specific degrees but instead offers certificates in several areas of study, including project management and digital marketing.

 Alison homepage- Coursera Competitors & Alternatives

-Alison claims to be open enrollment but there are some requirements before being able to take certain courses, such as having at least 600 hours of working experience for subjects like finance or IT; however, it does not appear that you need any specific qualification for most subjects so long as you meet the minimum professional requirements needed (which varies from the course).
+Alison claims to be open enrollment, but there are some requirements before being able to take certain courses, such as having at least 600 hours of working experience for subjects like finance or IT.

 11. MIT OpenCourseWare